noobdigital87/dg_sprint_core/HowToUse.md

 --[[
-    3. Checks if the player is sprinting and not moving.
-When both are true the draining is enabled and you caN add your logic
+    3. Checks if the player is sprinting and moving.
+When both are true the draining is enabled and you caN add your logic ]]
-]]
--- Sprinting automatically enables draining (e.g., stamina/hunger reduction)
--- Drain prevention is built-in when the player is not moving

 -- Create a unique step name for draining functionality local step_name_2 = mod_name .. ":DRAIN"